Latest Scam: Free Internet

 WhatsApp Messenger is a great instant messaging app for smartphones that can be used to send texts, images, video, and audio media messages.
 Recently, it has reached 2 billion users, but you probably knew that already.
-However, criminals came up with more ways than you know to trick the app’s users – from promising 1000 Gb of Internet for free to stay home during the COVID-19 crisis (the newest scam, see below) to upgrades to a non-existent Whatsapp Gold version.
+However, criminals came up with more ways than you know to trick the app’s users – from promising 1000 Gb of Internet for free to stay home during the COVID-19 crisis to upgrades to a non-existent Whatsapp Gold version.
 Don’t be one of the victims.
 Let’s take a look.

 There are five types of Whatsapp scams that are very common these days.
 Let’s take a look:

 First, if you have WhatsApp installed on your mobile, you might receive an email or a text message claiming to be sent by the WhatsApp admin.
 They are inviting you to add on services or subscribe for updates, without you knowing that clicking on the link provided will give the scammers approval to list you on a premium phone line.
 That means you’ll be charged hundreds of dollars, regardless of where you live.

 Watch the video below to see exactly how the text message variation scam works and what the message says:

 This second variation of the scam is the newest one.
 As you probably know, WhatsApp has a feature that lets you make voice calls.
 This seems to be the most awaited Whatsapp feature, and scammers are cashing in on the massive usage.

 As you need to have the latest version of the messenger installed on your phone to update the feature, crooks nowadays spread a phishing message along the lines: “Please click here to update the voice calling feature on Whatsapp” while a compromised link is provided, leading you to download unwanted software.

 3. Download Whatsapp Gold Version